soyart/soyart/README.md

 ### Personal projects me and my friends find useful

+- 💰 [FnGoBot](https://github.com/artnoi43/fngobot) - a Telegram chat bot for tracking/alerting prices from financial markets.

-- 🔒 [gfc](https://github.com/artnoi43/gfc) - my first working program in Go!
+- 🔒 [gfc](https://github.com/artnoi43/gfc) - my first Go code!
 It is used to encrypt/decrypt with AES256 or RSA.

-- 💰 [FnGoBot](https://github.com/artnoi43/fngobot) - a Telegram chat bot for tracking/alerting prices from financial markets.

 - #️⃣ [csc](https://github.com/artnoi43/csc) - a simple CLI tool to generate checksum, with optional comparison.